gohugoio/hugoDocs/content/en/configuration/imaging.md

 : (`string`) The encoding strategy.
 Options are `lossy` or `lossless`.
 Default is `lossy`.

 `encoderSpeed`
 : (`int`) The encoder speed.
 Expressed as a whole number from `1` to `10`, inclusive, equivalent to the `-s` flag for the [`avifenc`][] CLI.
 Lower numbers reduce file size at the cost of build time.
 At typical web image sizes, quality is indistinguishable across settings.
-Values below `5` may cause very long build times.
+Values below `5` may cause significantly longer build times.
 Default is `10`.

 `hint`
 : {{< new-in 0.163.0 />}}